RafRomB/imml/tutorials/README.rst

 Tutorials

-The examples gallery provides working code samples demonstrating what can be done with the iMML library.
+The tutorials gallery provides working code samples demonstrating what can be done with the `iMML` library.